Recommended ONLINE TEXT RESOURCES

 | |

-| LEFT: Rutgers University climatologist Jennifer Francis is not only one of the top researchers on climate change but perhaps the best teacher for the serious learner.
+LEFT: Rutgers University climatologist Jennifer Francis is not only one of the top researchers on climate change but perhaps the best teacher for the serious learner.
 Both in her oral explanations and the images and animations she uses to illustrate scientific concepts, she is unsurpassed.
-Her specialty is the Arctic and her 2012 research brought forth important new understandings of how Arctic Sea Ice melt alters the jet stream from a linear west-to-east whoosh across the upper northern hemisphere into a very weird meandering snake.
+Her specialty is the Arctic and her 2012 research brought forth important new understandings of how Arctic Sea Ice melt alters the jet stream from a linear west-to-east whoosh across the upper northern hemisphere into a weird meandering river of wind.
 The shift to a north-south curvy meander, in turn, sets up "blocks" that hold summer high heat over middle North America and also "blocks" Atlantic hurricanes from turning eastward as they head north (hence, Superstorm Sandy in 2012).
 Note: VIDEO left by Connie Barlow excerpted the original 112-min video into just 40 minutes of spell-binding education.
+Click the "show more" link in video caption to see a detailed table of contents with hot-linked time-codes.

-Or, view just the 5-minute segment on understanding the JET STREAM of Jennifer Francis's longer talk, which is essential for comprehending how a warming Arctic can produce unusually cold springs in temperate latitudes. |
+Or, view just the 5-minute segment on understanding the JET STREAM of Jennifer Francis's longer talk, which is essential for comprehending how a warming Arctic can produce unusually cold springs in temperate latitudes. | |

 |